lau792301/HKJC-Web-Control/README.md

-# hkjc-login
+# hkjc-web-control
-The example of selenium login
+The example of selenium web control